maciejhirsz/logos/book/src/state-machine-codegen.md

 The tailcall code generation generates significantly faster code and is therefore the default.
 However, until rust gets guaranteed tail calls with the `become` keyword, it is possible to overflow the stack using it.
 This usually happens when many "skip" tokens are matched in a row.
-This can usually be solved by wrapping your skip pattern in a repetition, but not always.
-In any case, if you don't want to worry about possible stack overflows, you can use the `state_machine_codegen` feature.
+This can be solved by wrapping your skip pattern in a repetition, though this is not always the case.
+If you don't want to worry about possible stack overflows, you can use the `state_machine_codegen` feature.

 ### Performance Explanation

-The reason that tailcall code generation is faster is that LLVM currently does not optimize a switch within a loop well.
-The resulting machine code usually ends up with each state having a jump back to the top of the loop where the next state is looked up out of a jump table.
-In contrast, the tail call generation which usually ends up with an unconditional jump at the end of the state directly to the next state.
-The unconditional jump is a little bit better in terms of instruction count, but the real gains are in the tail call codegen being much nicer to the branch predictor.
+Tailcall code generation is faster because LLVM does not currently optimize switches within loops well.
+The resulting machine code usually has each state jump back to the top of the loop, where the next state is looked up in a jump table.
+In contrast, tail call generation usually results in an unconditional jump at the end of the state to the next state.
+While the unconditional jump is slightly better in terms of instruction count, the real advantage lies in the tail call code generation being much nicer to the branch predictor.

 ### Potential Mitigations